-Victoza[®] is an injection which is given under the skin (subcutaneously).
+Victoza® is an injection which is given under the skin (subcutaneously).
 Do not inject it into a vein or muscle.

 Before you use the pen for the first time, your doctor or Diabetes Nurse Educator will show you how to use it.
 The best places to give yourself the injection are the front of your thighs, the front of your waist (abdomen) or your upper arm.
-You can give yourself the injection at any time of the day. (see 'Instructions for using the Victoza® (liraglutide injection) pen').
+Change the place within the area where you inject each day to reduce the risk of developing lumps under the skin.
+You can give yourself the injection at any time of the day.
+(See 'Instructions for using the Victoza® (Iiraglutide injection) pen').

-Do not share your Victoza[®] pen with anyone else, even if the needle is changed.
+Do not share your Victoza® pen with anyone else, even if the needle is changed.
 Do not reuse or share needles with another person including family members.
 You may give another person an infection or get an infection from them.